List of Tangled characters: Lance Strongbow

-Arnwaldo Schnitz (better known as Lance Strongbow) is a former thief and childhood friend of Eugene Fitzherbert.
+Arnwaldo Schnitz, better known as Lance Strongbow, is Eugene’s childhood best friend and former partner-in-crime.
 Initially based on Star Wars character Lando Calrissian, Lance is a charming, good-natured thief who can occasionally be boastful and over dramatic.
 In "No Time Like the Past", Lance is established as having become a thief, presumably through the Stabbington Brothers.
-He first appears in "The Return of Strongbow" where he is reunited with his childhood friend Eugene.
-He convinces him to join him in stealing treasure from an old enemy of theirs, the Baron, by claiming that it was bestowed upon him.
+He first appears in "The Return of Strongbow" where he is reunited with Eugene and convinces him to join him in stealing treasure from an old enemy of theirs, the Baron, by claiming that it was bestowed upon him.
 This turns out to be a lie and later Lance tries to help Eugene with returning a ring that belonged to Queen Arianna that they had stolen a long time ago.
 In the end, everything is resolved and Lance ends up donating money to the local Corona orphanage, though he keeps some for himself.
 Since then, Lance begins making recurring appearances, mostly as a comedic foil.
 He gets some attention in "Big Brothers of Corona" when Lance tries to help him get a job at the castle as a guard.
 To prove themselves, they are tasked with looking after two little girls whom they call Angry and Red.
 While they are unable to change their thieving ways, they do get them to return some of the treasure that they stole and Lance decides to instead be the chef at the Snuggly Duckling.
 In the season one finale, he concocts a plan to free Rapunzel from her room and then aids in battling a vengeful Varian.